Number Memory

 Age

-Digit span increases through childhood, peaks around age 25, and gradually declines.
-Older adults show particular difficulty with longer sequences.
+Digit span increases through childhood (approximately 2 digits at age 2, 5 digits at age 7, and 7 digits by age 15), peaks around age 25-30, and gradually declines.
+Older adults show particular difficulty with longer sequences, though the decline is modest compared to other cognitive measures.

 Techniques to Dramatically Improve Number Memory

-Memory champions don't have superhuman brains - they use systematic techniques that anyone can learn.
+Memory champions do not have superhuman brains - they use systematic techniques that anyone can learn.
+Ericsson, Chase, and Faloon (1980) published a landmark study documenting how an undergraduate student (S.F.) increased his digit span from 7 to 79 digits over 20 months of practice using encoding strategies.
 These methods can expand your effective digit span from 7 to 20, 50, or even 100+ digits.

 Chunking